 Testnets

-Testnets exist to help developers familiarize themselves with the taco-web API, and prototype an integration before switching to TACo Mainnet.
-Testnets should not be utilized in production with the expectations of a decentralized or trust-minimized service.
+Testnets exist to help developers familiarize themselves with the taco-web API, and prototype an integration before deploying on TACo Mainnet.
+Testnets should not be utilized in production with any expectation of a trust-minimized integration.

 Hence, the trust assumptions are strictly worse than the Mainnet version, particularly with respect to the node array managing decryption fragments and validating condition fulfillment.
-Testnet nodes are are operated primarily by members of the NuCypher commercial entity, and are not subject to a cryptoeconomic protocol nor required to stake any collateral.
+Testnet nodes are are operated primarily by members of the NuCypher core developer team, and are not subject to a cryptoeconomic protocol nor required to stake any collateral.

 To run TACo on testnet, it needs to be configured to use one of the two available domains:

-• DEVNET domain, or lynx, is a bleeding-edge developer network that supports upcoming taco release.
+, is a bleeding-edge developer network that supports upcoming taco

-• TESTNET domain, or tapir, is a stable testnet environment that supports the current taco release.
+, is a stable testnet environment that supports the current taco

-Both DEVNET and TESTNET domains are unsuitable for use in a production setting.
+domains are unsuitable for use in a production setting.
 Testnet domains have no trust minimization or stability guarantees, which makes them unfit for production or real-world data payloads.
-Learn more about this in the trust assumptions section.
+Learn more about this in the trust assumptions .

 DEVNET